Safety valve: Naylor valve

 Naylor valves were introduced around 1866.
 A bellcrank arrangement reduced the strain (percentage extension) of the spring, thus maintaining a more constant force.
-They were used by the L&Y & NER.
+They were used by the L&Y and NER.

 "Pop" valves

 All of the preceding safety valve designs opened gradually and had a tendency to leak a "feather" of steam as they approached "blowing-off", even though this was below the pressure.
-When they opened they also did so partially at first and didn't vent steam quickly until the boiler was well over pressure.
+When they opened they also did so partially at first and did not vent steam quickly until the boiler was well over pressure.

 The quick-opening "pop" valve was a solution to this.
 Their construction was simple: the existing circular plug valve was changed to an inverted "top hat" shape, with an enlarged upper diameter.
 They fitted into a stepped seat of two matching diameters.
 When closed, the steam pressure acted only on the crown of the top hat, and was balanced by the spring force.
 Once the valve opened a little, steam could pass the lower seat and began to act on the larger brim.
 This greater area overwhelmed the spring force and the valve flew completely open with a "pop".
 Escaping steam on this larger diameter also held the valve open until pressure had dropped below that at which it originally opened, providing hysteresis.

 These valves coincided with a change in firing behaviour.
-Rather than demonstrating their virility by always showing a feather at the valve, firemen now tried to avoid noisy blowing off, especially around stations or under the large roof of a major station.
-This was mostly at the behest of stationmasters, but firemen also realised that any blowing off through a pop valve wasted several pounds of boiler pressure; estimated at 20 psi lost and 16 lbs or more of shovelled coal.
+Instead of letting steam reach a feather at the valve, firemen (stokers) now tried to avoid noisy blowing off, especially at platforms or under the large roof of a major station.
+This was mostly at the behest of stationmasters, but also because firemen realised that any blowing off through a pop valve wasted boiler pressure.
+In one case, this was estimated at 20 psi lost corresponding to the burning of 16 lb or more of shovelled coal.

 Pop valves derived from Adams's patent design of 1873, with an extended lip.
-R. L. Ross's valves were patented in 1902 and 1904.
+R. L. Ross's valves were patented in 1902 and 1904 and Coale's in 1906.
 They were more popular in America at first, but widespread from the 1920s on.

-Although showy polished brass covers over safety valves had been a feature of steam locomotives since Stephenson's day, the only railway to maintain this tradition into the era of pop valves was the GWR, with their distinctive tapered brass safety valve bonnets and copper-capped chimneys.
+Although polished brass safety valve coverings had been an early feature of steam locomotives, the only railway to maintain this tradition after pop valves were introduced was the Great Western Railway, with their distinctive tapered brass safety valve bonnets and copper-capped chimneys.